 Why did I not receive P-EBT benefits for August and September 2020?

 Many eligible students did not receive benefits because their enrollments had not yet been updated when the data was used to determine benefits.
-The California Department of Education will identify any students that were missed in the first distribution and include those benefits in the next distribution, scheduled for March through June.
+The California Department of Education will identify any students that were missed in the first distribution and include those benefits in the next distribution, scheduled for June through November (timeline based on United States Department of Agriculture approval).

-Are SFUSD EED (Pre-K and TK) students eligible for P-EBT 2.0?
+Are SFUSD EED students eligible for P-EBT 2.0?

 Yes.
-EED students are now eligible for P-EBT.
+EED students are now eligible for P-EBT if their center is closed and if the household receives CalFresh.
 During the first distribution for the 19-20 school year, EED students were not included in this benefit.
 The policy was changed for the 20-21 school year.
-Each EED student must be eligible for free or reduced-price meals to receive P-EBT.
-Families can become eligible by submitting the Multipurpose Family Income Form at sfusd.edu/mfif.

 Are SFUSD charter students eligible for P-EBT?